Application and Process

 - References: The names and contact details of six referees who will provide information regarding the applicant's qualifications.
 Professional or institutional affiliation, mailing address, email address, and telephone number must be included for all referees.
 At least three of these referees should be persons under whom the applicant has studied at University and at least four should comment upon the applicant's academic preparation and scholastic achievements.
 The candidates will be required to register the names and contact information of their referees on the online application.
 The Rhodes Scholarship Trust will then contact the referees and provide them with instruction on how to submit their reference letters.

 NOTE: Once a candidate has registered referee details in their online application, the Rhodes Trust will email referees to advise them how to submit their letters of appraisal online.
-Reference letters must be received no later than October 18, 2013.
-Submission before the October 18 application deadline for applicants is requested.
+Reference letters must be received no later than October 16, 2015.
 To prepare referees for the arrival of an email requesting a reference, candidates should print out and give their referees the instructions regarding letters of appraisal provided in The Rhodes Memorandum for Candidates as soon as possible.

 - A digital or scanned photograph.
 This should be a head and shoulders colour photograph of good quality, and of sufficient resolution to be printed at postcard size.